Jeanstaquet/PortfolioProjects/whatsapp-revisited-clone/README.md

 # Features!
 Here is a list, the details of each feature are further down in the file
-- Mainly the same IU as the original
+- Mainly the same IU as the original Whats'app
 - Create an account
 - Talk to whoever you want
 - You can send files in the chat